 Rhinoplasty (Nose Job) in Houston, TX

-Nose is a crucial aesthetic element of the face.
+The nose is a crucial aesthetic element of the face.
 Even the slightest imperfections of the nose profile can result in a person feeling less attractive and lose confidence.
 Nose job, or medically termed Rhinoplasty, is an extremely prevalent cosmetic procedure that reshapes the nose.
-In addition, nose job can address deformities due to old trauma to the nose and help improve nose function such as improve breathing.
+In addition, a nose job can address deformities due to old trauma to the nose and help improve nose function such as improve breathing.

 Rhinoplasty is a delicate procedure and necessitates a skilled surgeon who can achieve your aesthetic goals without compromising function.
-Understanding patient’s nasal deformity and aesthetic concerns in order to design a comprehensive and individualized surgical plan is the key to successful rhinoplasty.
+Understanding the patient’s nasal deformity and aesthetic concerns in order to design a comprehensive and individualized surgical plan is the key to successful rhinoplasty.
 Dr. Bachilo can help you attain a nose you always wanted by listening to your desires and designing a customized surgical plan for you.

 What Aesthetic and Functional Nasal Problems Can Be Corrected with Rhinoplasty?

 - Nose deformity as a result of trauma.

 - Nose that is large for your face.